wallacexuhanxiao/tp/docs/UserGuide.md

 **Format**: `deleteTag TAGNAME`

+- Note that the first character of `TAGNAME` is automatically capitalized (if alphabetical)
+- So `deleteTag tagname` would be functionally equivalent to `deleteTag Tagname`

 **Example**: `deleteTag Band` <br>
 This sample command deletes the Tag `Band` from all students in the student contact list.